andrear1494/andrear1494/README.md

 ## Data Analyst | Insights Specialist | Data Science Enthusiast

 ### 🚀 About Me
-🎓 LSE Data Analytics Postgraduate Programme Graduate
+🎓 LSE Data Analytics Postgraduate Programme Graduate with High Distinction
 🔍 Passionate about uncovering actionable insights and solving complex problems through data
-💼 Hands-on experience in data analysis and visualization to support decision-making
+💼 Hands-on experience in **data analysis** and **visualization** to support decision-making
 🧠 Skilled in **Python, R, SQL, Excel, Tableau, SPSS**, with a deep interest in **machine learning** and **AI**
-🎓 MSc in Transport Planning and Management
+🎓 Holder of an **MSc in Transport Planning and Management**

 ---
 ### 🔧 My Technical Arsenal